top of page

 THE PARTNERS

-The Ponza Research Center has been active since 2006, and is responsible for studying the migration of birds in close collaboration with the Ponza Ringing Station.
+The Ponza Research Center has been active since 2006 and is responsible for studying the migration of birds in close collaboration with the Ponza Ringing Station.
 Several partners support the Ponza Research Centre, including the Konrad Lorenz Institute of Ethology at the University of Veterinary Medicine in Vienna, the University of Vienna, and the Max Planck Institute of Ornithology in Seewiesen (Germany).

-Ponza represents an important stop-over site for small migratory birds heading towards northern European nesting districts, and more than 20,000 birds are captured in the Ponza Ringing Station during the two months of the project.
+Ponza represents an important stop-over site for small migratory birds heading towards northern European nesting districts, and more than 20,000 birds were captured in the Ponza Ringing Station during the two months of the project.
 For this, the researchers in Ponza can count on a large number of birds for the study of migration.
 Working with birds in the wild during their long journey allows us to study the factors regulating migration strategies and to explore the metabolic and physiological mechanisms that underlie bird migration.
 Even today, the physiological mechanisms that regulate bird migration are largely unknown.
-Up to now, the Ponza Research Center has greatly contributed to expanding our knowledge on bird migration, through numerouspublicationsin several international scientific journals.
+Up to now, the Ponza Research Center has greatly contributed to expanding our knowledge on bird migration, through numerous publications in several international scientific journals.

-Since June 2016 we have received the patronage of the Municipality of Ponza (LT)!
+Since June 2016 we have received the patronage of the

 Patronage represents a symbolic form of adhesion and an expression of appreciation by the Municipality for initiatives deemed worthy.